-The size of the company is an important criterion when selecting equity portfolios.
-This is because, depending on the size of the company, the portfolio would have its unique set of opportunities and risks.
-Best Small Cap Mutual Funds invest predominantly in stocks of small companies that have the potential for growth.
-These stock can double or triple in a short span of time of just a few years, but this also implies that the return from these funds is subject to high volatility.
+The size of the company is one of the crucial factors to be considered when structuring your equity portfolio.
+An equity portfolio’s set of risks and opportunities depends on the size of the company.
+The best small-cap mutual funds invest predominantly in stocks of small companies that have the potential to grow.
+These stocks have the potential to double or triple over a very short period, but this also implies that the return from these funds is subject to high volatility.

-Pick best Small Cap Mutual Funds that balance your portfolio.
-Try investing in funds that are invested in small cap stocks across sectors.
-It is wise to avoid funds that are concentrated in only a few stocks.
-You need to also look into the frequency of trading activity going on in the fund.
-It is noted that successful funds tend to have a lower portfolio turnover ratios of about less than 30 percent.
+Pick those small-cap mutual funds that balance your portfolio.
+Consider investing in small-cap funds that invest in small-cap stocks across various sectors.
+It is wise to avoid funds that predominantly invest in a few stocks.
+You also look into the frequency of the trading activity going on in the fund.
+Successful funds tend to have lower portfolio turnover ratios of less than 30%.

-Note that when deciding, you can’t rely on just the very recent performance of the funds, no matter how well it did.
-You must take into consideration the performance of the fund across the bullish and the bearish market cycle.
-Get hold of the past 5 year returns of the fund and compare its performance with peer funds.
-If a fund has been consistent in all market conditions and cycles, it can be considered.
+Note that when deciding on a particular mutual fund, you can’t rely only on the recent performance, regardless of how well they have performed.
+You must take into consideration the performance of the fund across the bullish and bearish market cycles.
+Find out the past five year returns and compare it with peer funds.
+If a fund has been consistent in all market conditions and periods, then you can go ahead with it.

-Looking at the P/E ratio will give you an idea about the underlying growth potential of the fund.
+The P/E ratio will give you an idea about the underlying growth potential of the fund.
 It will also tell you by how much your fund is overpaying for growth.
-Best Small Cap Mutual Funds that have a P/E ratio of above 30x are considered expensive.
+Small-cap mutual funds having a P/E ratio of above 30x are considered expensive.

-Do your research and pick those fund houses that carry a record of beating benchmark performances in both the high and the low market cycles.
-The ideal fund house must have an impeccable investment process along with technique to manage risk, an expert research team and good coverage.
-If you seek further information on the same, reach out to ClearTax and our expert advisors will guide you.
+Do your research and pick those fund houses that have a history of beating benchmark performances in both market highs and lows.
+An ideal fund house should have an impeccable investment process along with the technique of managing risk, an expert research team, and excellent coverage.

 e.
 Know what your options are